(541) 726-6730 24/7 Emergency Dispatch Available

 Catch basins and storm drains are the front line of your stormwater management system.
 When they become clogged with sediment, debris, trash, and pollutants, they can’t function properly, leading to flooded parking lots, blocked drainage systems, roadway hazards, and potential NPDES permit and Oregon DEQ compliance issues.

 Mid-State Industrial provides professional catch basin and storm drain cleaning services throughout Oregon for municipalities, commercial properties, industrial facilities, HOAs, and construction sites.
 Using high-capacity vacuum excavation equipment, we remove accumulated material, restore flow capacity, and help clients stay ahead of stormwater maintenance and permit obligations before small drainage problems become costly repairs or enforcement issues.
+For systems experiencing recurring drainage problems, we often recommend combining cleaning with CCTV storm sewer inspection to identify underlying pipe defects, blockages, and structural issues.

 Who We Serve